rkalendar/Repeater/README.md

 REPEATER v2 by Ruslan Kalendar
-Genome-wide tool for sensitive de novo identification of interspersed and tandem repeats
+"Genome-wide tool for sensitive de novo identification of interspersed and tandem repeats"

 To run the project from the command line, go to the dist folder and type the following: